WHST - Wild Haired Science Teacher

 ISS Orbit - Space - Change the velocity of the ISS to make it orbit the Earth.
 Helps with understanding how an orbit works.

 Moon - Earth&Space - App shows the moon, Earth, and sun in a top view and a view of the moon from the Earth.
 Users can see the change the phase throughout the lunar cycle and how they connect to the location of each body.
+You may also be interested in the Earth Sun Moon simulation that shows the orbit of the Earth.

 Orbit Examples 1 - Space - Shows four orbits around the Earth including low earth, geostationary, and very elliptical.
 Good for finding patterns in orbits.